-The Energy Saving Trust has detailed information on how to save energy at home for people who live in England, Wales or Northern Ireland.
+The Energy Saving Trust website has detailed information on how to save energy at home.
 If you live in Scotland, see the Energy Saving Trust Scotland website.

 The Health Through Warmth scheme (HTW) was set up in 2000, working together with National Energy Action (NEA), the national fuel poverty charity, and the NHS.
 HTW aims to improve levels of warmth, comfort and quality of life for vulnerable people who have cold-related illnesses and need help with the installation of heating and insulation measures or repairs to existing systems or appliances which they can’t afford themselves.
 HTW is available across England and Wales to vulnerable people who meet our eligibility criteria.

 National Energy Action is a national charity which aims to eradicate fuel poverty and campaigns for greater investment in energy efficiency to help those who are poor and vulnerable.

 Turn2us Grants and subsidies for energy efficiency information

 Turn2us Grants Search Charitable funds that come up when you search on Fuel Poverty in 'Other issues'

 Turn2us would like to thank Alastair Wilcox of Motherwell and Wishaw Citizens Advice Bureau and the representatives of Energy Action Scotland, Foundations and Nest for peer reviewing this information page.